Below we introduce a selection of our chartered meteorologist members.

 Strategic Partnerships Manager, Met Office

-involved in the establishment of strategic partnerships between the Met Office and other public sector organisations who specialise in environmental science, including hydrology and hydro-geology.
-My focus now is therefore opportunities for the development of multi-disciplinary science and associated services.
-Previous to this, I worked in the product development area, developing and establishing a new internal process for new product development.
+My previous role at the Met Office was in the Government Business area, where I helped to establish a strategic partnership between the Met Office and other public sector organisations that specialise in environmental science, including hydrology and hydro-geology.
+My focus then was on finding opportunities for the development of multi-disciplinary science and associated services.
+Before this, I worked in the product development area, developing and establishing a new internal process for new product development.
 This job was preceded by work in the Observations Programme where I was the Deputy Upper Air and Remote Sensing Manager as well as the Operational Weather Radar Network Manager.
 I that role, I was responsible for the provision of good quality and timely weather radar data to both internal (Operations Centre forecasters, modellers etc.) and external customers (for example, the Environment Agency’s flood forecasters).
 My previous experience as a forecaster (see below) enabled me to actively engage with the Operations Centre staff regarding the quality of our observations and in the scheduling of planned maintenance work for the networks, for which it was essential to be aware of the prevailing and forecast weather conditions.

 I applied for chartered status on leaving the Royal Navy in 2005.
 I was aware that through my training and subsequent appointments in the Royal Navy, I had already gained the required level of qualification and practical experience to apply and was eager to add chartered status to my Curriculum Vitae.
 Whilst my application was being processed, I was fortunate to secure a new post at Met Office but knew that holding CMet accreditation would be a useful addition to my portfolio.